-One of the world’s most famous shoe brands has jumped onto the additive manufacturing train.
-In a major reveal, Adidas announced their plans to launch its first mass produced 3D printed sneakers (the soles that is), the Futurecraft 4D.
+One of the worlds leading sports brands has jumped onto the additive manufacturing train.
+In a major reveal, Adidas announced their plans to launch the Futurecraft 4D which will have the worlds first mass produced 3D printed midsoles.
 The company has experimented with 3D printing before, but never on this scale.
 As of now, they have plans to produce 5,000 in the first batch this year.
 They plan to make a 100,000 sneakers by 2018.

 The company has partnered with Carbon for this venture.
-They are the only company that can supply both incredible print speeds as well as advanced 3D printing materials that are needed for a shoe sole.
+They are the only company that can supply both incredible print speeds as well as advanced 3D printing materials that are needed for a midsole.
 For this project Adidas uses a custom-built version of the Carbon M2 3D printer.

 The business strategy for this line of footwear is also worthy of note.
 While this is just the first step, the company has elaborated on possible directions of their ventures.

-Future models of the sneakers could be highly personalised and custom-tailored for each customer.
-“Individualization will come, but you’ve got to learn to walk before you run,” said Gerd Manz of Adidas.
+Future models of the sneakers could be highly customized for each customer.
 This represents an exciting set of possibilities for the company.
 3D printing presents easy options for switching up the design between production runs.
 Each batch could be significantly different from the last with a few minor tweaks.